Incorporating testing volume into estimation of effective reproduction number dynamics: Introduction

 In an infectious disease epidemic, the effective reproduction number is the average number of people a newly infected person will subsequently infect.
 When the effective reproduction number is above one, an epidemic is out of control and will continue to grow, vice versa if it is below one.
 This makes the effective reproduction number a useful summary of the state of an epidemic which can provide guidance to policy makers.
 As such, estimates of the effective reproduction number based on observed data can be an important part of any public health response during an epidemic.
 Recent examples from the SARS-CoV-2 pandemic include work by \citet{Mishra2020} in Scotland, as well as efforts by \citet{swiss_taskforce}.

-One popular class of estimators for the effective reproduction number (used in both \citep{Mishra2020} and \citep{swiss_taskforce}) is inspired by stochastic branching process models, where infectious individuals infect a random number of new individuals at random points in time.
-The most widely used model in this class is available in the \texttt{EpiEstim} package in R \citep{cori_new_2013}. \texttt{EpiEstim} assumes all new infections are observed, and uses a time series of observed cases as data.
-More recently, Scott et al. have built on this basic framework in the \texttt{epidemia} package, allowing for more flexible and complex models which treat new infections as unobserved variables, with various time series such as cases or deaths modeled as noisy realizations of unobserved infections used as data \citep{epidemia, epidemia_paper}.
-Despite their widespread usage, there is a dearth of simulation studies of this class of estimators, making it unclear under what conditions they will succeed or fail.
+An early effort of using a likelihood based approach to estimate the effective reproduction number is that of \citet{wallinga2004different}, which is based on modeling transmission trees.
+A recently popular class of estimators for the effective reproduction number (used in both \citep{Mishra2020} and \citep{swiss_taskforce}) is inspired by stochastic branching process models, where infectious individuals infect a random number of new individuals at random points in time.
+The most widely used model in this class is available in the \texttt{EpiEstim} R package \citep{cori_new_2013,thompson2019improved}, which is based on ideas put forth by \citet{Fraser2007}. \texttt{EpiEstim} assumes all new infections (incidence) are observed, and uses a time series of observed cases as data.
+During the SARS-CoV-2 pandemic, a number of methods in this class of estimators have been developed.
+The methods of \citet{parag2021improved} and \citet{capistran2022filtering} continue to assume incidence (or incidence up to a constant) are observed, and focus on improving how changes in $R_{t}$ are modeled over time, while avoiding Markov chain Monte Carlo based methodologies.
+The methods of \citet{abbott_estimating_2020}, \citet{huisman2022estimation}, \citet{epidemia}, and \citet{epidemia_paper} use more computationally intensive approaches which model observed data as functions of latent incidence, either through explicit Bayesian models \citep{abbott_estimating_2020,epidemia,epidemia_paper} or through a pipeline that first bootstraps latent incidence which is then used as input into \texttt{EpiEstim}.
+The methods of \citet{teh2022efficient}, \citet{epidemia}, and \cite{epidemia_paper} also begin to tackle the problem of how to estimate $R_{t}$ across spatial locations.
+Many of these methods have not been scrutinized via extensive simulation studies under model mis-specification, or in some cases, not probed at all, making it difficult to understand the strengths and weaknesses of this class of methods.